 DelDOT's Noise Abatement Policy is based on Federal Highway Administration (FHWA) regulations.
 The Delaware Department of Transportation (DelDOT) first established a policy in 1993 to lessen the impact of highway traffic noise on people in neighborhoods and in other noise-sensitive areas, such as churches, schools, hospitals and certain public recreational areas.
-The policy was updated in 2011 in response to changes to federal regulations.
-This brochure explains how DelDOT carries out its noise reduction program.
+The policy was revised in 2011 and updated in 2020 in response to changes to federal regulations.
+This webpage explains how DelDOT carries out its noise reduction program.
 It also details the conditions that must be present for DelDOT to implement noise abatement measures on highway projects and lists ways to learn more about highway noise control regulations and policy.

 What is Noise Abatement?

 Noise abatement is any measure, practice, or action that reduces noise emanating from highways as heard at specific locations that would be sensitive to highway noise.
 It usually involves multiple strategies to dampen and deflect noise away from sensitive locations.
 Much can be accomplished by the careful location and alignment of the highway and use of surrounding topography.
+Traffic management measures including, but not limited to, traffic control devices and signing for prohibition of certain vehicle types, time-use restrictions for certain vehicle types, modified speed limits, and exclusive lane designations may be considered.
 Physical barriers that shield sensitive locations are used when other methods are not available.
-While use of quieter pavements, truck restrictions, speed control, and hybrid electric vehicles can be very effective at reducing highway noise, under the federal regulations DelDOT cannot claim such measures as noise abatement.

 When does DelDOT conduct highway traffic noise studies?

-DelDOT conducts studies and looks into options for reducing noise levels along proposed federally funded highway improvement projects.
+DelDOT conducts studies and evaluates options for reducing noise levels along proposed federally funded highway improvement projects.
 These projects must meet one of the following conditions:

 - highway is being built on a new location;

-- An existing highway is being redesigned with a significant change in its alignment; or
+- An existing highway is being redesigned with a significant change in its alignment (horizontal or vertical); or

 - The number of through traffic lanes on an existing highway is being increased.